 - Easy access to Epcot: This is perfect for guests who plan on spending more time at Epcot than other parks.
 Having Epcot so close also means that you have a TON of additional dining options walking distance from your hotel room.
 Boat launches from your resort to Epcot are the cherry on top.

-- Easy access Hollywood Studios: Like Epcot, Hollywood Studios is also a walk or boat ride away.
+- Easy access Hollywood Studios: Like Epcot, Hollywood Studios is also a walk, boat ride or Skyliner rideaway.
 Having two parks this easily accessible is a HUGE plus.